terkelg/prompts/readme.md

 Callback for when the state of the current prompt changes.
 The function signature is `(state)` where `state` is an object with a snapshot of the current state.
 The state object has two properties `value` and `aborted`.
 E.g `{ value: 'This is ', aborted: false }`

+### stdin and stdout

+Type: `Stream`

+By default, prompts uses `process.stdin` for receiving input and `process.stdout` for writing output.
+If you need to use different streams, for instance `process.stderr`, you can set these with the `stdin` and `stdout` properties.

 ![split](https://github.com/terkelg/prompts/raw/master/media/split.png)